 Akagi had an overall length of 261 meters, a beam of 31 meters, a draft of 8 meters, a maximum speed of 31.5 knots, and a range of 12,000 miles at 16 knots.
-It had a complement of 1630 personnel and 88 aircraft.
+It had a complement of 1,630 personnel and 88 aircraft.

-On September 10, 2023, Ocean Exploration Trust and partners surveyed Akagi during the Ala ‘Aumoana Kai Uli expedition, which was funded by NOAA Ocean Exploration via the Ocean Exploration Cooperative Institute.
+In 2019, Akagi was located during a mapping survey of the Battle of Midway site conducted by Vulcan Inc. in partnership with the U.S. Navy History and Heritage Command.
+On September 10, 2023, Ocean Exploration Trust and partners surveyed Akagi using remotely operated vehicle (ROV) Atalanta during the Ala ‘Aumoana Kai Uli expedition on Exploration Vessel Nautilus, which was funded by NOAA Ocean Exploration via the Ocean Exploration Cooperative Institute.
 At the time, Akagi was intact, but severely disarticulated, and embedded in seafloor sediment.
-A large section aft of amidships was damaged, likely caused from bomb damage and a subsequent chain of explosions.
+A large section aft of amidships was damaged, likely caused by bomb damage and a subsequent chain of explosions.
 The deck on the starboard side slopes downward, indicative of where the exhaust port would have been.

-Site Name: IJN Akagi
+Site Name: Akagi

 Type: UCH